 If the copyright owner cannot be located keep any correspondence showing that you have attempted to contact the copyright owner.
 If the owner / author cannot be traced then a risk assessment will have to be undertaken.
 Please note that using material without copyright permission could result in you being sued or requested to pay a fee.

-If in doubt please refer to the Copyright Advisor for specific advice.
+If in doubt please refer to the Copyright Advisors for specific advice.
+They can be contacted by email on: